 Optimising your search bar will ensure it is delivering genuinely relevant results and performing to its maximum potential.
 This will work to boost your sales, improve engagement rates and promote customer loyalty.

-If you’re looking to enhance your on-site search, try our BlastAI-powered Search for free.
+If you’re looking to enhance your on-site search, take a look at our BlastAI-powered Search.

 4. Revisit your basket abandonment emails

 The busiest shopping season of the year presents the perfect opportunity to review and update your email campaigns to achieve maximum success.